 These waders use the patented DESOLVE veil camouflage to break up the shape of the hunter, meaning any spooked birds will hesitate before fleeing due to the uncertainty.
 Those extra seconds can be the difference between losing or bagging a duck.

 A mesh storage bag and a repair kit are included with this purchase, making it a handy option for those who want to get a little more out of their cash than usual.
-Even if they weren’t included, these waders are still one of the most affordable in this list.
+Even if they weren’t included, these waders are one of the most affordable in this list.

 The boots of these waders can run smaller than you’d expect from the sizing.
-Boot sizing is something a lot of wader manufacturers suffer with, and Bassdash seems to be no exception.
+Boot sizing is something a lot of waterfowl wader manufacturers suffer with, and Bassdash seems to be no exception.

-Our fifth product on this list are the Hodgman Caster Neoprene Bootfoot Chest Waders, a set of neoprene-shelled waders whose three layers includes one for breathability to keep the body dry and warm when hunting.
+Our fifth product on this list are the Hodgman Caster Neoprene Bootfoot Chest Waders, a set of neoprene-shelled waders whose three layers includes one for breathability to keep the body dry and warm while hunting.

 Consult the sizing chart on their product page for exact measurements.

-Best Breathable Waders for Duck Hunting - Buyers Guide
+Breathable Duck Hunting Waders – Buyers Guide

-Types of Waders
+Types of Breathable Waders

-Insulated V Uninsulated
+Insulated vs Uninsulated Waders

-If you get hot faster than others, then you’ll definitely want to hedge your bets and go uninsulated if you hunt in a neutral environment.
-Some waders, like our number one pick, have removable insulated liners so you can easily change your insulation with the literal changing of the weather.
+If you get hot faster than others, you’ll want to hedge your bets and go uninsulated if you hunt in a neutral environment.
+Some waders, like our number one pick, have removable insulated liners so you can change your insulation with the literal changing of the weather.
 If layering up with insulated waders, you’ll need to factor that into the sizing.

 Duck Hunting Features

 You’ll want the features of your chosen waders to complement the activities you have planned.
-We’ve already mentioned variable insulation as one such feature that negates the insulated wader versus uninsulated wader dilemma.
+We’ve mentioned variable insulation as one such feature that negates the insulated wader versus uninsulated wader dilemma.

-Frequently Asked Questions
+Frequently Asked Questions About Waders